Skip to main content

 How much electricity does a basement dehumidifier use?+

-The Frigidaire 50-pint draws 580 watts and costs approximately $25/month running 12 hours/day.
-The GE 45-pint draws 520 watts and costs approximately $22/month.
-Both are Energy Star certified.
+The Frigidaire 50-pint draws approximately 580 watts and costs roughly $25/month running 12 hours/day.
+The GE 25-pint draws less power and costs roughly $15/month.
 Costs decrease after initial dehumidification as the units cycle less frequently.

 Can I drain my dehumidifier into a sump pump?+